FAQ For Prospective Graduate Students

 No. Cal State Apply asks you to write a "statement of purpose," which should not be the same as the CSDCAS essay question requirement.
 Therefore, please do not cut and paste one to the other, or forward it to the department as CSUMentor suggests.

 No, it is not required.
 We generally refer students to take the California Basic Educational Skills Test (CBEST) but you do not have to if you meet one of the other options outlined in the the CTC leaflet cl-667.
-If you decide to submit a test score from one of the CTC leaflet alternatives, you must contact the Credentials Office at San José State University (firstname.lastname@example.org) to verify the validity of your test scores before submitting the alternative test score to CSDCAS by February 1.
+If you decide to submit a test score from one of the CTC leaflet alternatives, you must contact the Credentials Office at San José State University (firstname.lastname@example.org) to verify the validity.
+Given that the CBEST is a state-level requirement for being credentialed as a speech-language pathologist, the CBEST will have to be taken sometime during the program before you graduate with your Masters degree.
+Applicants who are admitted to the program will be required to submit their CBEST or alternative scores to the Department before graduation.

 If you do not have an undergraduate degree in CD&S, please make every effort to obtain letters from former professors who are familiar with your academic work.
 If that is not possible, letters from supervisors or co-workers are acceptable and should address your potential for success as a speech-pathology graduate student, especially if you have been out of school for more than two years.
 If you have volunteered with an SLP, one of your letters should be from that supervisor.